LeopardWatt/eSchool-frontend-f2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.
 Update your Angular CLI `npm update -g @angular/cli`

+## Base_url hardcoded at
+/src/app/services/token-interceptor.service.ts
+and must be with port of backend server :8080

 ## ChangeLog

 Created angular app with `yarn.lock`